sampsonv/github-trending/README.md

 * 【2023-10-15】[skywind3000 / kcp](https://github.com/skywind3000/kcp) - ⚡ KCP - A Fast and Reliable ARQ Protocol
 ## C++

+* 【2024-10-09】[dalathegreat / Battery-Emulator](https://github.com/dalathegreat/Battery-Emulator) - This software enables EV battery packs to be used for stationary storage in combination with solar inverters.
 * 【2024-10-04】[deskflow / deskflow](https://github.com/deskflow/deskflow) - Deskflow lets you share one mouse and keyboard between multiple computers on Windows, macOS and Linux.
 * 【2024-10-04】[tenstorrent / tt-metal](https://github.com/tenstorrent/tt-metal) - 🤘 TT-NN operator library, and TT-Metalium low level kernel programming model.
 * 【2024-10-03】[electronicarts / EASTL](https://github.com/electronicarts/EASTL) - EASTL stands for Electronic Arts Standard Template Library.
 It is an extensive and robust implementation that has an emphasis on high performance.